RubyAndFriends/TalkSuggestions/README.md

 ## Where and when

-Our Ruby user group is called _Barcelona on Rails_ and is meeting **every 3rd Thursday of a month**.
-While we usually meet at XING's office, but exceptions do happen.
+Our Ruby user group is called _Barcelona on Rails_ and meets **every 3rd Thursday of a month**.
+While we usually meet at XING's office, exceptions do happen.
 So check our official channels for the latest information:

 * **Meetup:** https://www.meetup.com/Barcelona-on-Rails/
 * **Twitter:** https://twitter.com/bcnrails

 ## Language

 Usually our presentations are in English.
-If you would feel more comfortable to do a presentation in Spanish, please let us know!
-We might then try to organize a meetup which has your talk in Spanish and another talk in English - as we will always have some participants that don't understand Spanish good enough.
+If you would feel more comfortable doing a presentation in Spanish, please let us know!
+We might then try to organize a meetup which has your talk in Spanish and another talk in English — as we will always have some participants that don't understand Spanish well enough.

 ## No better time than now